-Trichomoniasis is a sexually spread syndrome that affects women and men, and trichomoniasis symptoms are more common in women.
-Trichomoniasis is the cause of a protozoan parasite Trihomonas vaginalis.
+Trichomoniasis is a sexually spread syndrome that affects women and men, but the symptoms are more common in women.
+It is caused by protozoan parasite,Trichomonas vaginalis.
 The urethra is the most shared source of infection, and the urinary tract (urinary tract) is the most shared source of infection.

 What is trichomoniasis?